DomainTools/api-php/README.md

 ```
 ## Changelog ##

-See the CHANGELOG.rdoc file for details.
+See the CHANGELOG.md file for details.

 ## License ##

 Copyright (C) 2011 by domaintools.com, DomaintoolsAPI PHP Wrapper is released under the MIT license.
 See the LICENSE.md file for details.